carloshmarques/frontend-workflow-with-gulp-jade---livereload/README.md

 * By default gulp task are set to a development mode as seen on the line var env = process.env.NODE_ENV || 'development'; in the gulpfile.js
 * To run tasks in a production mode, type in terminal NODE_ENV=production or task ex: NODE_ENV=production gulp js
-* To use the chrome browser or another browser,see the Gulp.task watch in the Gulpfile.js and the commented instructions.
+* To use the chrome browser or another browser, see the Gulp.task watch in the Gulpfile.js and the commented instructions.

 ---